-— Canadian super trio interprets one of Schubert's greatest works.
+— Prizewinning Canadian trio interprets one of Schubert's greatest works.

-The Rilian Trio is a rare one-to-watch ensemble from Canada.
-They recently won both first prize and the audience award for their charismatic and personal playing at the Trondheim International Chamber Music Competition , where brilliant interplay is just as important as genuine communication.
+The Rilian Trio is a true one-to-watch ensemble from Canada.
+They recently won both first prize and the audience award for their charismatic and personal playing at the Trondheim International Chamber Music Competition, where world-class performances are just as important as true musicianship.

-This weekend we will experience the super trio in both Bergen and Oslo, and with them they will be performing one of Schubert's truly great works: the Piano Trio in Bb major .
-They will also be performing Shostakovich 's late romantic, first trio as well as a beautiful, sacred work written by the trio's pianist, Godwin Friesen .
-They have chosen to call the program Remembering Childhood — and you can read what they themselves write about it further down this page.
+This weekend we get to experience this stellar trio both in Bergen and Oslo, where they will be performing one of Schubert's large-scale chamber works: the Piano Trio in Bb major.
+They will also be performing Shostakovich's late romantic, first trio as well as a beautiful, sacred work written by the trio's pianist, Godwin Friesen.
+They have chosen to call the program Remembering Childhood — and you can read the trio's own words about the programme further down this page.
 Welcome!

 Daniel Dastoor violin